suprakash3575/mini-project-sse/README.md

 For this mini-project you will create an API and system documentation for the backend part of a fictional application.
 The application is a simple note-taking application that can also be used to set reminders.
 The included user interface makes calls to a RESTful API to perform CRUD operations.
 You should implement a simple API that can respond to these CRUD operations.
-The system also describes a reminder mechanism that allows the user to set a date and on that date an email will be sent to the user.
+The system also describes a reminder mechanism that allows the user to set a date and time and on that date and time an email will be sent to the user.
 The reminder system does not need to be implemented but should be included in the documentation.
 A full technical design document should be created for the API as well as the reminder system.

 _**Please fork this repository and send us the Github link when you are finished.
 Be prepared to present your documentation and recommendations to a small team.
 The repository should be made available 24 hours prior to your